 Taxes are closely linked with the legal structure of the Company and are affected by operational and non-operational transactions.
 The provision (benefit) for income taxes attributable to the Textile Effects Business has been computed on the separate return method.
 This included an allocation of the Ciba Specialty Chemicals group tax provision which was computed using an effective tax rate excluding the effects of items that would be specifically related to the Textile Effects Segment had they filed a separate income tax return in the years presented.
-The specifically identified items were then added to the allocated tax expense to compute the full allocable tax expense for the Textile Effects Business.
-Income taxes payable or receivable that would have been incurred by the Company on behalf of the Textile Effects Business are included in the line "Net investment of Ciba Specialty Chemicals Holding Inc. in the net assets of the Textile Effects Business" in the Combined Balance Sheets.
+The specifically identified items were then added to the allocated tax expense to compute the full allocable tax expense for the Textile Effects Business are included in the line "Net investment of Ciba Specialty Chemicals Holding Inc. in the net assets of the Textile Effects Business" in the Combined Balance Sheets.
 Deferred income taxes have been allocated based on the underlying allocation of the assets and liabilities of the Textile Effects Business in each of the tax paying jurisdictions in which Textile Effects Business operates.